 - 1. Stop any anti-virus program and firewall on the installation machine. - 2.
 Start the Websense installer. - 3.
 Click Next in the Welcome screen to access the Add/Remove screen. - 4.
 Select Add Websense components, and click Next. - 5.
 Select Filtering Service and Network Agent, and click Next. - 6.
 Select Integrated as the integration option, and click Next. - 7.
 Select Squid Web Proxy Cache as the integration type, and click Next. - 8.
 Select Install selected Websense components without plug-in. - 9.
 Follow the instructions to complete the installation.
 See the Websense Installation Guide for more information. - 10.
 If you stopped your anti-virus software, start it again. - 11.
 If you stopped a firewall, start it again. - 12.
+Make sure that all Websense components are running. - Linux: Go to the Websense installation directory (/opt/Websense, by default) and enter the following command:

+./WebsenseAdmin status

-Make sure that all Websense components are running. - Linux: Open a command prompt, and enter ./WebsenseAdmin status from the opt/Websense directory.
-If some services are not running, stop and then start them again by entering ./WebsenseAdmin restart.
+If some services are not running, stop and then start them again by entering:

+./WebsenseAdmin restart.